jabibi-g/jabibi-g/README.md

 ## waa

-Con suerte Ingeniero Civil Informático, algún día...
+Con suerte, Ingeniero Civil Informático, algún día...
 <!--
 **jabibi-g/jabibi-g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.